 The Adeptus Custodes have a small, self-contained plastic range, being a new faction release for 8th edition designed to incorporate as few kits as possible.
 They also have an extensive range of Forge World kits, many originally designed for the Horus Heresy/Warhammer 30k setting, which have been given rules for 40k.The Custodes also got some extremely good new rules in the War of the Spider release for Psychic Awakening, which combined with a gentler points update than many other factions have seen them soar to the top of the pile in early 9th.

 The Adeptus Mechanicus have rules in a bunch of different places, owing to an uneven release schedule, though much of this was consolidated in the recent Engine War release.
 As well as the plastic kits released post-codex and featuring in Engine War, Ad Mech also have a smattering of Forge World units in the Compendium, though weirdly there seems to be no plan for bringing their extensive 30k range into the 40k setting.
 There’s also Daedalosus, a Tech-priest Enginseer special character who features in the Combat Arena boxed game that you can only buy in the US or Germany, or in the Blackstone Fortress: Escalation expansion available worldwide.
+Forge World Metalica also got additional rules in the Book of Rust, and there’s an Army of Renown in there too.
 Finally, and slightly the other way, Ad Mech have a bunch of Knight units in the codex, but these are entirely superseded by the Imperial Knights codex and there’s basically no reason to use the rules in here when you could use those ones instead.

 Codex: Adeptus Mechanicus 8th edition released September 2017 (FAQ version 1.0 last updated 13/7/20)